 - Boot from the system CD that came with the computer, and open Disk Utility.
 Does the hard drive show in Disk Utility?
 Yes: Run Repair Disk and Repair Permissions to correct any directory and permissions issues.
 Go on to Step 2.
 No: Go to Step 3. - Did Disk Utility successfully repair directory or permissions?
 Yes: Restart the computer to the hard drive.
 Go on to Step 3.
 No: Go to Step 3. - Did the computer successfully start to the internal Hard Drive?
-Yes: Run Apple Hardware Test for this machine and return to the customer if it passes.
-No: Boot the machine to Apple Hardware Test or to Apple Service Diagnostic for iMac (17-inch Late 2006), version 3S106 or later. - Did the machine successfully boot to the Diagnostic?
+Yes: Run Apple Hardware Test version 3A108 or later for this machine and return to the customer if it passes.
+No: Boot the machine to Apple Hardware Test, version 3A108 or later, or to Apple Service Diagnostic for iMac, version 3S106 or later. - 4.
+Did the machine successfully boot to the Diagnostic?
 Yes: Run the test suites.